akshaybhalotia/unREST-among-the-docs/unREST among the docs - slides.md

 ---

-I tried turning towards two of the most popular frontend frameworks that are used to build modern apps, and here is what I find.
+I tried turning towards two of the most popular frontend frameworks that are used to build modern apps, and here is what I found.

 ---